jennybc/arms-length-render/src/demonstration.utf8.md

 ### Directory structure of a toy project
 PROJDIR: top-level directory = RStudio project = git repo

-  * `src`: holds R and Rmd source
+  * `PROJDIR/src`: holds R and Rmd source
-  * `html-xxx`: holds resulting Markdown and HTML files, possibly in subdirectories
+  * `PROJDIR/html-xxx`: holds resulting Markdown and HTML files, possibly in subdirectories
-  * in real life, there would be sister directories for data, results, etc.
+  * in real life, there would be other sister directories for data, results, etc.

 We will render `PROJDIR/src/foo.rmd`, which holds the default RStudio new R Markdown file.